 - (B) a short and plain statement admitting or denying that the agency decision, or any part thereof, is arbitrary and capricious or is not supported by substantial evidence, along with a statement of any affirmative defenses.
 In cases challenging a decision of the Commissioner of the Social Security Administration, the agency shall file the administrative record along with its short and plain statement. - (3) The Federal Rules of Civil Procedure continue to apply in proceedings under this subsection unless judicial authority, or these local rules require otherwise.2 - (4) If the court denies the motion to dismiss, the agency must file a short and plain statement either denying or admitting that the agency decision is arbitrary and capricious or is not supported by substantial evidence within the time prescribed in Fed.
 R. Civ.
-P. 12(b)(4). - (5) Within fourteen (14) days of filing the agency's short and plain statement, and in lieu of an Attorney Planning meeting report under Fed.
+P. 12(a)(4)(A). - (5) Within fourteen (14) days of filing the agency's short and plain statement, and in lieu of an Attorney Planning meeting report under Fed.
 R. Civ.
-P. 26(f), the parties must submit a proposed scheduling order setting forth the dates by which: - (A) the agency, in a case other than one challenging a decision of the Social Security Administration, will file the indexed administrative record; - (B) objections to the administrative record and responses thereto will be filed and served upon opposing counsel; - (C) any other pre-merits motions will be due; - (D) plaintiff will file an "Opening Brief," which must be filed using the CM/ECF event "Motion for Review of Agency Action"; - (E) the agency will file an "Answer Brief," which must be filed using the CM/ECF event "Memorandum in Opposition to Motion" and linked to the "Motion for Review of Agency Action"; and - (F) plaintiff may file a "Reply Brief," which shall be limited to addressing only those issues raised in the Answer Brief, and must be filed using the
+P. 26(f), the parties must submit a proposed scheduling order setting forth the dates by which: - (A) the agency, in a case other than one challenging a decision of the Social Security Administration, will file the indexed administrative record; - (B) objections to the administrative record and responses thereto will be filed and served upon opposing counsel; - (C) any other pre-merits motions will be due; - (D) plaintiff will file an "Opening Brief," which must be filed using the CM/ECF event "Motion for Review of Agency Action"; - (E) the agency will file an "Answer Brief," which must be filed using the CM/ECF event "Memorandum in Opposition to Motion" and linked to the "Motion for Review of Agency Action"; and